Binyam-dev/J.P.Morgan-Software-Engineering-Virtual-Experience/README.md

 The visualization of charts and data analysis our trader sees is all built with J.P.
 Morgan's open-sourced software [Perspective](https://github.com/finos/perspective).

+## Perspective
+J.P.
+Morgan Chase created the Perspective tool over many years to allows users to present and manipulate data feeds visually in web applications.

+Perspective provides a set of flexible data transforms, such as pivots, filters, and aggregations.
+It utilizes bleeding-edge browser technology such as Web Assembly and Apache Arrow and is unmatched in browser performance.
+It is engineered for reliability and production-vetted on the JPMorgan Chase trading floor and is now available to the development community as Open Source.

 ## Aims
 1. Implement a Web Interface with a stock price data feed and set up a system for real-time analysis of the data.